masonmedia/nuxt-netlify-cms/content/articles/2022-01-29-on-not-drinking.md

 Children (again, bless them) are devastating.
 They lovable and incredible and amazing.
 But they're difficult.
 And man does alcohol help.
 Every Mom blog on the planet has a "Wine Time" post or meme or quote or some other shit - which while cliche and eye roll inducing, is absolutely, 100% accurate.

 The problem is, having any type of hangover whatsoever obliterates whatever small amount of life force remains intact when you have kids.
-Having to wake up to a screaming infant or toddler, get a bottle, change a diaper, or WORSE, deal with a sick or incessantly coughing child (for three full months, then another two after that) is exponentially, immeasurably worse when you have a hangover.
+Having to wake up at 3am (and again at 4, 5, and 6) to a screaming infant or toddler, get a bottle, change a diaper, or WORSE, deal with a sick or incessantly coughing child (for three full months, then another two after that) is exponentially, immeasurably worse when you have a hangover.

+<h2>Just think back to how bad a hangover was when you were single with zero responsibilities.</h2>

+So enter (finally, to the point), not drinking.